 Iurreta is located in the northern coast of Spain.
 The demonstration site consists on a set of buildings owned by the Basque Government.
 The building complex hosts part of the emergency, rescue and fast intervention groups of the Ertzaintza (regional police of the Basque Country).

 The campus is composed by a total of 14 multi-rise buildings with different characteristics and uses.
 Heat needs in the complex are covered by means of a centralized heat production system with an installed total power of 650 kW, operative at 80/60ºC, which delivers space heating and domestic hot water.

 In addition to centralized system, several independent heat pumps are used to serve a small subset of small buildings.
 Several buildings in the campus are equipped with cooling systems comprising chillers connected to fan-coil systems.

-Within RELaTED, the following activities will be performed:
+Within RELaTED, the following activities have been performed:

 - ULT conversion of the DH network, with LT conversion of heat delivery systems within buildings.
-Operation temperatures in the main distribution network will be adapted for at~40-45ºC.
-Distribution systems at buildings requiring higher distribution temperature will be fed by means of DHRHP to allow service temperatures in the range of ~50-55ºC.
+Operation temperatures in the main distribution network have been adapted for at~40-45ºC.
+Distribution systems at buildings requiring higher distribution temperature have been fed by means of DHRHP to allow service temperatures in the range of ~50-55ºC.

 - Integration of BILTST system in South exposed walls.

 - Integration of DHRHPs in buildings equipped with cooling plants.

 - Densification of the DH network with the connection of presently isolated HVAC plants.